 - Any data controller (SaaS customer) obligations at all.

 Many SaaS customer DPAs seek to impose additional or far more onerous obligations on the part of SaaS suppliers in the terms of their own DPA than are required under the GDPR.
-For example, a SaaS supplier has to report a data breach without undue delay but often SaaS customers will try to impose an obligation to report immediately or within 24 hours.
+For example, a SaaS supplier, (the data processor) has to report a data breach without undue delay but often SaaS customers, (the data controller) try to impose an obligation to report immediately or within 24 hours.

 Liabilities and Indemnities